zamrokk/marketpulse/docs/src/frontend.md

     "postinstall": "cp ../ignition/deployments/chain-128123/deployed_addresses.json ./src  &&  typechain --target=ethers-v6 --out-dir=./src/typechain-types --show-stack-traces ../artifacts/contracts/Polymarkteth.sol/Polymarkteth.json",
    ```

-1. Run **npm i** to call the postinstall script automatically
+1. Run **npm i** to call the postinstall script automatically.
+You should see new files on your **./app/src** folder

 1. Create an utility file to manage Viem errors.
 Better to have nicer error display than technical and not helpful ones

    ```bash
    touch ./app/src/DecodeEvmTransactionLogsArgs.ts